johnosullivan/WSP/README.md

 }
 ```

-* PUT (Shipped Order) "/api/orderservice/order/partner" Will change the status of the order view to shipped.
+* PUT (Shipped Order) "/api/orderservice/order/partner" Will change the status of the order viewed to shipped.

 ###### Status Code:
 1 => Shipped